teralove/no-directional-skills/README.md

 ## How to install

-1. Move the two folders "gkm" and "EventEmitter2" into "tera-proxy/node_modules".
+1. Move the two folders "gkm" and "EventEmitter2" from dependencies.zip into "tera-proxy/node_modules".
 This is where you will find folders like tera-data, etc...

 2. Move the folder "no-directional-skills" into "tera-proxy/bin/node_modules".